Oklahoma teachers strike for higher pay, education funding

 Oklahoma’s new revenue measures are expected to generate about $450 million, with the bulk going to teacher raises and about $50 million going to general education funding.
 The teachers union has called for an additional classroom funding of $75 million.
 It has also criticized the governor for passing a measure repealing a $5-per-night hotel and motel tax that was part of the original education package.
 Repeal of the hotel tax reduces the total package by about $45 million.

-Rep. John Pfeiffer, a House majority floor leader, has said lawmakers are unlikely to consider any other major revenue bills this session.
+In the midst of the walkout, Rep. John Pfeiffer, a House majority floor leader, said lawmakers are unlikely to consider any other major revenue bills this session.

 How does the state budget look?